SSG VS SSR: What are they? What do they do?

 Did you find this article valuable?

-Support James Perkins by becoming a sponsor.
+Support James Perkins Blog by becoming a sponsor.
 Any amount is appreciated!